B.A. Hamilton College, 1984

 D.F.A., Dramaturgy and Dramatic Criticism, Yale School of Drama, 1992

-Marc Robinson is Professor of English, Theater Studies, and American Studies.
-He is also Professor Adjunct of Dramaturgy and Dramatic Criticism at the Yale School of Drama.
+Marc Robinson is Malcolm G. Chace ‘56 Professor of Theater & Performance Studies and English, and Professor of American Studies.
+He is also Professor in the Practice of Dramaturgy and Dramatic Criticism at the David Geffen School of Drama at Yale.
 His books include The American Play: 1787-2000 (Yale Univ.
 Press, 2009) and The Other American Drama (Cambridge Univ.
 Press, 1994).
-In addition, he is the editor of three books: The Myopia and Other Plays by David Greenspan (Critical Performances series, Univ. of Michigan Press, 2012), The Theater of Maria Irene Fornes (Johns Hopkins Univ.
+In addition, he is the editor of four books: Adrienne Kennedy: Collected Plays and Other Writings (Library of America, 2023), The Myopia and Other Plays by David Greenspan (Critical Performances series, Univ. of Michigan Press, 2012), The Theater of Maria Irene Fornes (Johns Hopkins Univ.
 Press, 1999), and Altogether Elsewhere: Writers on Exile (Faber and Faber, 1994).
-A regular contributor to the TLS and other publications, he has been awarded the 2009 George Jean Nathan Award and the 2010 George Freedley Special Jury Prize (both for The American Play), the 2012 Lambda Literary Award in Drama (for The Myopia and Other Plays by David Greenspan), the 1999 ATHE Outstanding Essay Prize, and the 2004 Betty Jean Jones Award for Outstanding Teaching of American Drama.
+He has been awarded the 2009 George Jean Nathan Award and the 2010 George Freedley Special Jury Prize (both for The American Play), the 2012 Lambda Literary Award in LGBTQ Drama (for The Myopia and Other Plays by David Greenspan), and the 2004 Betty Jean Jones Award for Outstanding Teaching of American Drama.
 He is a fellow of the New York Institute for the Humanities.

-GRADUATE COURSES: Criticism Workshop, The American Avant-Garde, Modern American Drama, Contemporary American and British Drama, American Drama to 1914
+Graduate: Criticism Workshop, The American Avant-Garde, Modern American Drama, Contemporary American and British Drama, American Drama to 1914, Realism